ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning-preparing.rst

 Reduce Noisy Control Signals
 ============================

-Prior to starting the autotune, make sure that the noise in the control signals is reduced as low as possible.
+Prior to starting to manually tune or AutoTune, make sure that the noise in the control signals is reduced as low as possible.
 The best way to do this is to use the harmonic notch filter.
 Follow the instructions in :ref:`Helicopter Dynamic Notch Filter Setup<common-imu-notch-filtering-helicopter-setup>`.

 A good way to check the control signals is to set the LOG_BITMASK parameter so that the FAST ATTITUDE and PID messages are selected in addition to the default selections.
 Use a GCS software like Mission Planner to view the PIDR.Act, PIDP.Act, and PIDY.Act.
 The noise in these signals should be low.